GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 5. Calculates active ticks and the mode-dependent CCR with 64-bit intermediates and round-half-up behavior.
 6. Selects the corresponding CCR register.
-7. Writes the CCR preload only after all fallible work succeeds.
+7. Writes CCR only after all fallible work succeeds.
-8. If the Timer is stopped, performs a controlled update transfer before returning.
+8. If the Timer is stopped, requires selected CCxE clear, temporarily disables selected OCxPE, writes the selected active CCR directly, and restores OCxPE.
 9. If the Timer is running, leaves activation to the next natural update event.

 The running-Timer return contract describes programmed preload state, not proof that the active CCR has already transferred.

+The stopped-Timer return contract guarantees that the selected active compare value was loaded without transferring another channel's pending preload or generating a Timer-wide update/TRGO action.

 ### `TIM_GetPWMDutyCycle()` contract